 The valve body directs the oil pressure through the pump to all parts of the automatic transmission system.
 It tells the oil or gives the direction of flow.

-Different sensors and transmission control modules (TCM) regulate the oil flow direction inside the valve body as required.
+Different sensors and transmission control modules (TCM) regulate the direction of oil flow inside the valve body as required.

 Computer